mathspp/mathspp/pages/06.courses/intermediate-python-course/_live-sessions-cta/features.md

         star_rating: 5,
         name: 'Yoga',
     },
-    content: "<p>We're really fortunate to have you put on these sessions.
-It's not always easy to find mentors that can communicate difficult things simply.
+    content: "<p>We're really fortunate to have you put on these sessions. <span>It's not always easy to find mentors that can communicate difficult things simply</span>.
 And it's not always easy to find mentors to meet you where you are at.</p>",
     media: {
         images: [
         { url: '/user/pages/testimonials/20260222-1615-yoga/profile.webp' }